awslabs/data-solutions-framework-on-aws/framework/API.md

 - *Type:* aws-cdk-lib.aws_ec2.SubnetSelection
 - *Default:* Single private subnet per each AZ.

-The VPC Subnets to deploy the OpenSearch cluster nodes.
+The VPC private Subnets to deploy the OpenSearch cluster nodes.

 Only used for VPC deployments.
-You must specify VPC if you specify this parameter.
+You must configure a VPC if you configure this parameter.
+Provide only one Subnet per AZ.

 > [DataVpc](DataVpc)